At Into Film, we offer comprehensive information, guidance and support on careers in the screen industries for 11-18 year-olds.

 We act as a bridge between the film industry and education sector, delivering large-scale audience development programmes and informing and inspiring young people about careers in the industry.

-To help young people pursue a career in the screen industries, we run a number of schemes to give them a greater understanding of what's involved and better connect them to the industry.
-One of these programmes is ScreenWorks.
+To help young people pursue a career in the screen industries, Into Film runs a number of schemes to give them a greater understanding of what's involved and better connect them to the industry.

 Our screen careers programme also offers work experience and mentoring opportunities through our ScreenWorks and Trailblaze programmes in Northern Ireland, funded by our regional partner Northern Ireland Screen.